Our Mission Statement

-Resurrection Presbyterian Church exists to glorify the One Triune and living God, by worshiping Him joyfully, spiritually, and truly; by pursuing the advance of God’s righteous kingdom on earth as in heaven; by discipling our neighbors and all nations to trust in God and walk in accord with God’s Word; and by spreading a passion for the supremacy of God in all things for the joy of all peoples in Peoria, central Illinois, and to the ends of the earth.
+Resurrection Presbyterian Church exists to glorify the One Triune and living God, by worshiping God in spirit and in truth; by exercising, as God’s restored image bearers, godly dominion in His name; by seeking God’s kingdom and His righteous will to be done on earth as it is in heaven; by discipling our neighbors and the nations to trust in God and obey His will; and by spreading a passion for the supremacy of God in all things for the joy of all people.

 Our Core Commitments

 We value the foundational and life transforming doctrines of the Reformation which are summed up in the slogans: Sola Scriptura (Scripture Alone), Sola Gratia (Grace Alone), Sola Fide (Faith Alone), Solus Christus (Christ Alone), Soli Deo Gloria (To God’s Glory Alone).
 Holding fast to these biblical doctrines frees churches from man-centered, flesh-driven, ego-inflated ministry.
 They also guard against self-deception, works-righteousness and pride.